luispsalazar/Mission-to-Mars/README.md

 ## Deliverable 3

-The webpage is mobile-responsive (10 pt)
+The webpage is mobile-responsive.

 ![31](Images/31.png)

-Two additional Bootstrap 3 components are used to style the webpage (10 pt)
+Two additional Bootstrap 3 components are used to style the webpage:

+* Ordered list of itmes "<ul> <li> .... </li> </li>" used in hemispheres' titles
+* Italics "<em> </em>" used in hemispheres' titles

 ![32](Images/32.png)